|

 Just remember if you are enjoying the countryside around Wells,

-please remember this is Bear Country.
+please remember this is bear country.
 Try to avoid the rivers during

 heavy salmon spawning times unless you feel comfortable with bears